redouane59/top-teams-api/README.md

 **Generate balanced teams** from a list of available players, each of them identified by a unique id and having an individual rating value between 0 & 100, representing his level.

 ## Rating updates calculator
-**Calculate the player rating modification** to apply after a game from a composition and a score.
+**Calculate the player rating modification** to apply after a game from a given composition and a score.

 # Swagger